Jamie Foxx Gets Emotional in His 1st Speech Since His Hospitalization

-Foxx addressed the audience at the Critics Choice Association gala on Monday in Los Angeles.
+The Oscar winner addresses the audience at the Critics Choice Association gala in Los Angeles.

-Jamie Foxx is getting candid and emotional about coming back from a frightening medical emergency earlier this year.
+Jamie Foxx was candid and emotional about coming back from a frightening medical emergency earlier this year.

-The actor walked across the stage to accept the award from his co-star, Jurnee Smollett, and remarked to the audience at the Fairmont Century Plaza in Los Angeles, "You know, it’s crazy, I couldn’t do that six months ago -- I couldn’t actually walk," per Variety.
+Foxx walked across the stage to accept the award from his co-star, Jurnee Smollett, and remarked to the audience (per Variety) at the Fairmont Century Plaza in Los Angeles, "You know, it’s crazy, I couldn’t do that six months ago -- I couldn’t actually walk."

 Foxx also jokingly called out the slew of conspiracy theories that popped up in the wake of his sudden and shocking hospitalization back in April, stating, "I'm not a clone, I’m not a clone.
 I know a lot of people who was saying I was cloned out there."